 - International Association of Chinese Management Research

 I am part of an Erasmus funded European consortium called "MNC whispering" that is currently developing video case studies for international business.
 These videos will be an open educational resource that will become available through the website and the Case Centre.
 Our publication in the Journal of Teaching in International Business discusses why a greater use of videos would be desirable.
-I have also contributed chapters to the International Business textbook edited by Peter J Buckley, Peter Enderwick and Adam R. Cross and published with Giles Blackburne on experiential learning in international business.
+I am also working with Peter J. Buckley and Peter Enderwick on the 2nd edition of the International Business textbook and have published with Giles Blackburne on experiential learning in international business.

 Research groups and institutes